koenigbs18/PodChat/README.md

 # PodChat

 PodChat is a Python based GUI chatroom program.
-Allow for user registration & login, and an IRC-esque chatroom where all active users can connect and chat.
+Allows for user registration & login, and an IRC-esque chatroom where all active users can connect and chat.

 ### Technical Details

 The login and registration protocol parses csv files held on the server side of the program.
 Both the GUI and the server utilize threading for chatroom functionality.
+The client & server use sockets in order to communicate.
 The GUI uses the tkinter library.

 Developed in Python.